-Acrania is a rare lethal congenital anomaly characterised by an absence of the calvarium.
+Acrania is a rare lethal congenital anomaly characterised by an absence of the calvaria.

 The condition is thought to result from abnormal migration of mesenchymal tissue, which normally covers the cerebral hemispheres.
-The calvarial bones are partially or completely absent with relative (albeit abnormal) preservation of development of the cerebral hemispheres.
-The cerebral hemispheres are surrounded by a thin membrane.
+The calvarial bones are partially or entirely absent with relative (albeit abnormal) preservation of development of the cerebral hemispheres.
+A thin membrane surrounds the cerebral hemispheres.

-Acrania is a lethal and can progress to to anencephaly through the acrania - anencephaly sequence 8.
+Acrania is lethal and can progress to anencephaly through the acrania-anencephaly sequence 8.

 - congenital hypophosphatasia

 - severe osteogenesis imperfecta: additional findings such as bowing, shortening, or fractures of long bones often aid in distinction from acrania

 - calvarial defect(s) due to an amniotic band